-- 1 whole chicken (3 to 5 pounds)
+- 1 whole chicken (3 to 5 lbs)

-- salt and pepper
+- Salt and pepper

-- vegetable oil
+- Vegetable oil

-- Preheat your gas grill to about 350 degrees or start the coals in your charcoal grill
+- Preheat your gas grill to about 350 degrees Fahrenheit or start the coals in your charcoal grill

 - Remove giblets from a thawed chicken.
-Discard them or set them aside for gravy if you wish.
+Discard them or set them aside for gravy, if you wish.

 - Rinse the inside and outside of the chicken thoroughly with cold water, then pat the whole thing dry with paper towels.

 - Rub a light coat of vegetable oil on the chicken’s inside and outside, then do the same with your salt, pepper, and dry rub.
 Which dry rub you use depends on your personal preference.

 - We don’t recommend grilling while drunk, but you shouldn’t exactly be sober, either.
 It’s un-American.
 So crack open a can of room temperature beer and take a few healthy pulls.
 Drink a quarter to a half of the beer (who are we kidding, drink half) and poke a few holes in the top of the can.
 Note: Technically you don’t have to use a beer can, but c’mon — who wants to eat “Diet 7-Up can chicken”?
 No one.
 No one ever in the history of humanity and no one in any day that this world continues to turn.

 - Set your beer on a flat surface, then gently lower the chicken onto the beer can to create a tripod effect.
-Balance may be an issue, which is why smaller birds are generally better for beer can chicken
+Balance may be an issue, which is why smaller birds are generally better for beer can chicken.

 - Once you get your grill to medium-high heat, it’s time to get cooking.
 You should be able to close the top of the grill — another reason why a smaller bird is best.
-If you’re using a charcoal grill, wait until the coals are an ashy grey color and make sure they aren’t directly beneath the cooking area.
-Direct heat will cook the chicken unevenly.
+If you’re using a charcoal grill, wait until the coals are an ashy gray color and make sure they aren’t directly beneath the cooking area.
+Note: Direct heat will cook the chicken unevenly.
 For help stabilizing your chicken, consider placing a disposable aluminum pan beneath the can or use a special cooking rack.

 - Remove the bird from the grill very carefully.
 This is somewhat easier if you have your chicken on an aluminum pan.
 If you’re taking the bird straight from the grill, enlist the help of one or two folks with grilling mitts, tongs, and spatulas.

 - After you take the bird off the grill, let it sit atop its beer can throne for another 15 minutes or so.
 This resting time will allow the bird to finish cooking.